M-earnest/docker_workshop/workshop/advanced/data.md

 #### Practical application

 The probably most common use-case for mounts in the domain of neuroscientific research is the transfer of research data into and outside of the container.

 <br>

-- better option than permanetly copying data into container since neuroimaging data is often heavy
+- better option than permanetly copying data into container since neuroimaging data is often lagre
 - additionally helpful to create **permanent** outputs written to your **local system** , e.g. results of analysis (remember every file thats created inside a container is removed upon shutting down the container)

 <br>